Stihotvor/coworker_ai/README.md

 - Run `docker-compose up`
 - Visit localhost:8010

+## Directory structure
+The code base is located in `src` directory.
+You can find there all the main domains of the project:
+- UI
+- API
+- Role
+- Storage

+If You need to play with the system prompts, You can find them in `src/role/prompt_repository/system` directory.

 ## Tests
 In order to run the tests, you need to connect to the coworker-ai service and type in the next command:
 - for unit tests (marked as `unit` in the `pytest.ini` file)